8base/old-documentation/docs/8base-console/graphql-api/geo-fields/README.md

 ## Location Based Filtering and Queries

-The current implementation of geo filtering querying and works with _Point_ type geo fields defined on 8base tables (i.e. `[latitude, longitude]`).
+The current implementation of geo filtering querying and works with _Point_ type geo fields defined on 8base tables (i.e. `[longitude, latitude]`).
 There are number of different geo-coordinate based predicates that can get used to query specific records.
 That list includes the following:

 - *equals*: GeoJSONCoordinates
 - *not_equals*: GeoJSONCoordinates